gogognome/gogodataaccess/README.md

 ### Implement Data Access Objects (DAOs) for non-domain classes

 If you want to get data from the database that does not correspond to domain classes, you can consider building a subclass of `AbstractDAO`.
+Your class inherits many methods:

+* Methods to insert or update records
+* Methods to run an SQL script
-Your class inherits many methods.
-Methods to insert or update records in the database.
-And many methods to execute a query and transform the result set to a list, set or map.
+* Many methods to execute a query and transform the result set to a list, set or map

 Here is example code that shows the power of `AbstractDAO`:

     public class AuthorDAO {

+        // Run a script to create the table.
+The file 'create_author.sql' must be present in the classpath
+        // in the same package as AuthorDAO.
+The script may consist of multiple SQL statements separated by a semicolon.
+        // The script may include comments and empty lines.
+Statements are allowed to be spread over multiple lines. public void createTable() throws SQLException, IOException {
+            runScript(new InputStreamReader(getClass().getResourceAsStream("create_author.sql")), true);
+        }

         // Insert a record in the author table. public void createAuthor(long id, String name) throws SQLException {
             insert("author", new NameValuePairs().add("id", id).add("name", name));